Getting Started with 80/20 Training

 Q: My pace (or power) and heart rate zones don’t line up.
 For example, when I’m in Zone 2 for pace I’m in Zone X for heart rate.

-A: This issue is resolved by ensuring that you use the same testing protocol for each intensity type as outlined in the documents Intensity Guidelines for Running or Intensity Guidelines for Triathlon.
-By measuring Pace, Power, and HR in a single test, the three intensity types may align.
+A: This issue is resolved by ensuring that you use the same field test to capture the threshold of multiple intensity types as outlined in the documents Intensity Guidelines for Running or Intensity Guidelines for Triathlon.
+By measuring Pace, Power, and/or HR in a single test, the three intensity types may align.
 However, due to the inconsistent nature of heart rate, it is normal for a given output to result in a different heart rate on a subsequent day.
 This is a normal phenomenon when using heart rate.